nrclaudio/MKA/README.md

 # Using the trained models

-If you want to use the models for your own research you will need the HVG-filtered matrix we trained these on. <ins>After cloning the repository</ins> you can do the following:
+If you want to use the models for your own research you will need the HVG-filtered matrix we trained these on.
+You can find the AnnData object at [Zenodo](https://zenodo.org/records/10159136).
+Once downloaded, you can:

 ``` python